you-are-el/where-is-my-wizard/README.md

 3. Run the Streamlit app: `streamlit run streamlit_app.py`
 4. Open your web browser and navigate to `http://localhost:8501` to access the application.

+### CLI Inscription Extraction Tool
-You can also run the `ordinals_parser.py` to convert any kind of inscription data into a file and safe it to the project folder.
-Just replace the transaction ID in the file and run it using `python ordinals_parser.py`.
-A command line interface is under development.
+You can run `python3 tx_id_to_file.py` to convert any kind of inscription data into a file and safe it to the project folder.
+The script will prompt you for a transaction id (e.g. `0301e0480b374b32851a9462db29dc19fe830a7f7d7a88b81612b9d42099c0ae`).
+It supports almost any file type except for recursive inscriptions and some 3D model files.

 ## License